chef/chef-web-docs/chef_master/source/plugin_knife_opc.rst

 opc org create
 =====================================================
-Creates a new Chef server organization.
+Creates a new Chef Infra Server organization.
 The private key for the organization's validator client is returned.

 Syntax
 -----------------------------------------------------